radiant-rstats/radiant.data/inst/app/tools/help/combine.md

 When two datasets have the same columns (or rows) there are additional ways in which we can combine them into a new dataset.
 We have already used the `superheroes` dataset and will now try to combine it with the `avengers` data.
 These two datasets have the same number of rows and columns and the columns have the same names.

 In the screen-shot of the _Data > Combine_ tab below we see the two datasets.
 There is no need to select variables to combine the datasets here.
 Any variables in `Select variables` are ignored in the commands below.
-Again, you can specify a name for the combined dataset in the `Data name` text input box.
+Again, you can specify a name for the combined dataset in the `Combined dataset` text input box.

 <p align="center"><img src="figures/combine_avengers_superheroes.png"></p>